IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 const combinedString = poopString + fartString; // combinedString is now equal to "PoopFart".
 ```

-(TypeScript uses the same operator for adding numbers and concatenating strings.)
+(Unlike Lua, TypeScript uses the same operator for adding numbers and concatenating strings.)

 <br />